Nikolai Ugozhaev: 2024–2025 season

 The first tournament of the season for Ugozhaev was the St. Petersburg Cup stage.
 He won gold and also landed two quads in the short program and three quads in the free skate.
 At the Panin-Kolomenkin Memorial, Nikolai landed cleanly 4 out of 5 quads in two programs and 1 quad landed with a small mistake, but did the other elements better, including three Triple Axels, and scored 303.45 points.
 In the free program, he landed three different quads, Toe Loop, Lutz and Flip for the first time.
 At the debut stage of the Russian Сup at the senior level, Ugozhaev took 5th place.
 After that, Nikolai won his second stage of the Russian Cup, scoring 292.56 points.

 Ugozhaev performed poorly at his debut Russian Championship, made many mistakes and finished in 14th place.
 But then he won the Russian Jumping Championship, beating Vladislav Dikidzhi, Evgeni Semenenko, Mark Kondratiuk, Petr Gumennik and other figure skaters from the Russian national team.
 At the Russian Cup final, Ugozhaev took 7th place.

+2025–2026 season

+Ugozhaev placed 10th at the 2026 Russian Championships.

+2026–2027 season

+On 30 June 2026, the International Skating Union announced that figure skaters from Russia and Belarus would be allowed to compete at international competitions as Individual Neutral Athletes (AINs).
+Each of these skaters are be required to undergo an individual assessment conducted by the ISU Council to determine whether they meet the criteria for neutral status.
+Ugozhaev's application was approved, making him eligible to compete internationally as a neutral athlete.